Twisted bilayer graphene reveals its flat bands under spin pumping

-Here we propose a non-invasive method to probe the flat bands of the TBG and accurately determine the MA.
+Here we propose a noninvasive method to probe the flat bands of TBG and accurately determine the MA.
 This method is based on spin pumping (SP) induced by ferromagnetic resonance (FMR)~\cite{Bauer1,Bauer2,SP-book,Hellman}, where the increase in the FMR linewidth, given by the Gilbert damping (GD) coefficient, provides insight into the spin excitations of the nonmagnetic (NM) material adjacent to the ferromagnet \cite{Qiu2016,Yang2018,Han2020}.
-SP is expected to be efficient if the NM has high spin–orbit coupling (SOC) strength~\cite{Hait}.
-In our work, we consider spin injection from a ferromagnetic insulator (FI) into a TBG aligned on a monolayer of a transition metal dichalcogenides (TMD) which are considered as good substrate candidates to induce relatively strong SOC in graphene and TBG~\cite{Castro,Morpu15,Morpu16,Bock16,Casa,Shi,Wees,Eroms,Eroms2,Makk,BouchitaPRL,BLG,Omar,Valen,Roche,Zaletel,Wang,Bouchiat19,David,Zaletel20,Bouchiat21,Lin,Alex,Bhowmick}.
+SP is expected to be efficient if the NM has high spin-orbit coupling (SOC) strength~\cite{Hait}.
+In our work, we consider spin injection from a ferromagnetic insulator (FI) into a TBG aligned on a monolayer of transition metal dichalcogenides (TMD) which are considered as good substrate candidates to induce relatively strong SOC in graphene and TBG~\cite{Castro,Morpu15,Morpu16,Bock16,Casa,Shi,Wees,Eroms,Eroms2,Makk,BouchitaPRL,BLG,Omar,Valen,Roche,Zaletel,Wang,Bouchiat19,David,Zaletel20,Bouchiat21,Lin,Alex,Bhowmick}.

-We theoretically study a planar junction of a FI and a TBG adjacent to $\mathrm{WSe}_2$ (TBG/$\mathrm{WSe}_2$) as depicted in figure~\ref{junction}.
-We consider the case where a microwave of a frequency $\Omega$ is applied to this junction, and focus on the role of the twist angle on the FMR linewidth of the FI.
-We start by deriving the the continuum model of the heterostructure TBG/$\mathrm{WSe}_2$.
-Using a second-order perturbative theory, with respect to the interfacial exchange interaction~\cite{Ohnuma,Matsuo18,Kato19,Kato20,Matsuo-JP,Matsuo20,Yama}, we determine the twist angle dependence of the correction to the GD coefficient. \\
+We theoretically study a planar junction of a FI and a TBG adjacent to $\mathrm{WSe}_2$ (TBG/$\mathrm{WSe}_2$) as depicted in Fig.~\ref{junction}.
+We consider the case where a microwave of a frequency $\Omega$ is applied to this junction, and focus on the twist angle dependence of the FMR linewidth~\cite{temp}.

-{\it Continuum model. -- } In TBG with a twist angle $\theta$, the Hamiltonian of a graphene layer $l$ ($l=1,2$), rotated at an angle $\theta_l$, is